imperva/dsfkit/examples/poc/hadr_deployment/README.md

 This deployment consists of:

 1. New VPC
-2. One Primary Hub
+2. One primary DSF Hub
-3. One Secondary Hub
+3. One secondary DSF Hub
-4. One Primary Gateway
+4. One primary Agentless Gateway
-5. One Secondary Gateway
+5. One secondary Agentless Gateway
 6. Federation
-7. Hub HADR setup
+7. DSF Hub HADR setup
 8. Creation of a new “Demo DB” - RDS MySQL
 9. Auto configuration of the RDS MySQL to enable native audit
 10. Onboarding the DB to DSF Hub